 If you’re looking for somewhere to stay with a large group of family or friends, why not rent a large house.
 We recommend The Big Domain which has a great collection of properties in the UK and abroad that all sleep 12 or more.

 We’ve discovered a wonderful collection of short breaks in Scotland including a steam train journey on the West Highland Line and self-drive tours in classic cars.
 You can take a whisky tour of Islay and spot Minke Whales on Mull.
-You can also join a genteel cruise in the Highlands and Islands of Scotland on a lovingly-restored traditional wooden boat.

 Activity holidays in May